 AudioBoom is one of the world's leading spoken-word audio or podcasting platforms for hosting, distributing and monetising content that enables the creation, broadcast and syndication of audio content across multiple networks and geographies.
-AudioBoom completed a fundraise of £4.5m during the year and has announced a number of partnerships with Spotify, Formula 1 podcast, a number of international advertising sales partnership extending its reach into Australia, New Zealand, India and Canada.
+AudioBoom completed a fundraise of £2.8m during the year and continues to grow its top line revenue.

-Yolo holds 5,340,000 shares in AudioBoom which represents 0.45% on a fully diluted basis.
+Yolo holds 53,400 (2018: 53,400) shares in AudioBoom which represents 0.38% (2018: 0.45%) on a fully diluted basis.